About the project

 The young people from The Greenhouse Project, L8, and others from across the city, have been involved in a dynamic programme of research, workshops, discussions and creative activities with invited artists, historians and others.
 These future leaders have bravely explored the transatlantic slave trade and its continuing legacies through themes such as identity, Black Scouse experience, migration, community and equality.
 To share these experiences with the public, the Young Event Coordinators co-curated an exhibition and an events programme at the Bluecoat and online, designed a hyperfiction building tour, and produced a ‘zine.

-The project is funded by the National Lottery Heritage Fund and other funders, see acknowledgements below.
+The project was funded by the National Lottery Heritage Fund and other funders, see acknowledgements below.

 Young Event Coordinator Profiles